Contact

 Publications

-Monographs and editorships:
+Monographs and edited volumes:

-- Oldenburg, I. (2001).
-School anxiety.
+• Oldenburg, I. (2001).
+School Anxiety.
 Oldenburg: Oldenburger Vor-Drucke.

-- Oldenburg, I. (ed.).
+• Oldenburg, I. (ed.).
 (2012).
-School and inspection.
+School and Inspection.
 9 critical studies.
 Baltmannsweiler: Schneider.

-- Becher, A., Miller, S., Oldenburg, I., Pech, D. & Schomaker, C. (Eds.). ( 2013).
-Communicative subject teaching.
+• Becher, A., Miller, S., Oldenburg, I., Pech, D. & Schomaker, C. (Eds.).
+(2013).
+Communicative non-fiction teaching.
 Festschrift for Astrid Kaiser.
 Baltmannsweiler: Schneider.

-- Oldenburg, I. & Oetken, M. (2014).
-Narrating, representing, reporting.
-Interdisciplinary perspectives on non-fiction in children's and young adult literature.
+• Oldenburg, I. & Oetken, M. (2014).
+Narrating, Representing, Reporting.
+Interdisciplinary Perspectives on Non-Fiction in Children’s and Young Adult Literature.
 Baltmannsweiler: Schneider.

-- Oldenburg, I. & Schmitt, A. (in preparation, forthcoming 2020) (eds.).
+• Oldenburg, I. & Schmitt, A. (in preparation, to be published in 2020) (eds.).
 Multi-perspective approaches to science and technology education.
-Brunswick: Westermann.
+Braunschweig: Westermann.

 Articles in journals or anthologies: